Application

 Investigate clinically relevant human host-microbiome interactions at the cellular and molecular level

-Most of what we know about human-microbiome interactions is based on correlational studies between disease state and bacterial DNA, due to the challenges of modeling the microbiome in vitro.
-The Intestine-Chip enables researchers to co-culture a complex human microbiome in direct contact with primary intestinal epithelium over multiple days.
-Researchers can investigate the microbiome’s role in barrier function, explore the impact of shear forces and peristaltic-like cyclic stretch, and study the effect of drugs.
+Because of the challenges in modeling the microbiome in vitro, most of what we know about human-microbiome interactions is based on correlational studies between disease state and bacterial DNA.
+The Emulate Colon Intestine-Chip enables researchers to co-culture a complex human microbiome in direct contact with primary intestinal epithelium over multiple days.
+Researchers can investigate the microbiome’s role in barrier function, explore the impact of shear forces and peristaltic-like cyclic stretch, and study the effects of drugs on the intestinal microenvironment.

 How Organ-Chips are being used